dspace-group/simphera-reference-architecture-azure/README.md

 ssh-keygen -t rsa -b 2048 -f shared-ssh-key/ssh -q -N """"
 ```

+Terraform stores the state of the resources it creates within a container of an Azure storage account.
+Therefore, you need to specify this location.
+To do so, you have to make a copy of the file `state-backend-template` named `state-backend.tf` where you can make your individual changes.
+The values have to point to the existing storage account to be used to store the Terraform state:

+* `resource_group_name`: The name of the resource group your storage account is located in.
+* `storage_account_name`: The name of the storage account that you created before.
+* `container_name`: The name of the container inside the storage account to be used to store the terraform state.
+You need to create this container manually.
+* `key`: The name of the file to be used inside the container to be used for this specific terraform state.
+* `environment`: Use the value `public` for the general Azure cloud or `china` for Azure China.

 #### Azure China

-If you want to create your infrastructure in an Azure China subscription, you need to adjust both "environment" in `config.tfvars` and in `state-backend.tf` to "china".
+If you want to create your infrastructure in an Azure China subscription, you need to adjust both _environment_ in `config.tfvars` and in `state-backend.tf` to "china".

 ### Deployment